nwaniek/tinysql/README.rst

     class UUIDTest:
         id: uuid

     def test_uuid(context):
         context.insert(UUIDTest(uuid()))
         for obj in context.select(UUIDTest):
             print(obj)

-As with anything else in ``tinysql``, it is kept as barebones as it get.
+As with anything else in ``tinysql``, it is kept as barebones as it gets.
 That means that you have to specify the value itself during construction (see the ``context.insert(...)`` line).
 You could also move this into a custom constructor or use ``id: uuid = field(default_constructor = lambda: uuid())``,